Anurag787303/math_quiz_webapp/Readme.md

 # Project Overview

-Welcome to the Github repo of Team Paanch Minute.
+Welcome to the Github repo of **Team Paanch Minute**.
 This is a submission for "Foundational Literacy and Numeracy Program" organised by Jayashankar Bhupalpally distrcit of Telangana for improving Mathematics and English skills in Primary Schools.

 Time: 1 week from 28th Jan'24 to 04th Feb'24.